[Spoiler warning: This article contains a ton of them.]

-In Italy, the emphasis is more about looking for love and less about looking to be in a relationship.
 But the way the characters’ relationship unfolds over the course of the second season really did look familiar.
 In Italy, there’s not really a formal dating scene.
 Typically, you meet someone through friends, or school, or some other way, and get to know them over time, without the immediate pressure of deciding whether or not you’re meant to be a couple.
 There are no rules about what’s too much or too little texting, and not as much urgency to define a relationship.
 If someone is romantic with you, the expectation is that they are romantic only with you—no need to have the talk about whether to be exclusive.
 The emphasis is more about looking for love and less about looking to be in a relationship, which means that people are generally more open with each other and less concerned about having options on the side.

 Not so in the US.
 When I moved to New York four and a half years ago, I was confused when people would ask me, “Are you dating?”
 I thought they were wondering whether I had a boyfriend.
 I soon realized that was not it: They were asking if I was going on dates, a concept that was completely alien to me.
 At the time, I couldn’t think of anything less conducive to romance than going out with a semi-stranger (or, more often, a series of semi-strangers) with the sole purpose of looking for some 恋の予感 (koi no yokan in Japanese, or “the sense that you may fall in love with this person, sometime in the future”).